deceasedvector/portfolio/docs/writing-samples/xml-reference.md

 ## `<BiMonthly>`

-This splits the month in have so that there are two ranges.
+This splits the month in half so that there are two ranges.

 | Attribute | Description |
 |---------------|--------------|